View Current Air Quality

 Bond Ratings

-Beginning in the summer of 2017, Monroe County has received credit rating upgrades from each of the three major rating agencies - seven rating upgrades in total.
+Beginning in the summer of 2017, Monroe County has received credit rating upgrades from each of the three major rating agencies - nine rating upgrades in total.

 On October 4, 2022 Moody's Investors Service upgraded Monroe County's credit rating to A1/Positive from A2/Stable.
 This latest upgrade reflects the County's growing tax base and economy, its improving financial operations and reserves, and manageable debt position.
 The Positive outlook reflects the expectation that the County's financial flexibility is likely to remain sound given conservative budgeting, strong budgetary oversight, and updated financial policies that look to maintain a higher level of reserves.
 Please download a copy of Moody's credit opinion for more information.